emilyporter920/Alaskan-Horsehair-Crab/README.md

 -----
 ### Figure 3

-**The third figure was created to show the distribution of male horsehair crabs based on latitude and longitude.**
+**The third figure was created to show the distribution of female horsehair crabs based on latitude and longitude.**

 <p align="center">
     <img